raccoon-lang/raccoon/README.md

 ### INTRODUCTION
 Raccoon is a language with Python 3.x syntax that is amenable to static analysis.
 The repository both defines the spec of the language and contains a reference implementation of the compiler.

-**Raccoon will not maintain complete syntactic and semantic compatibility with Python**.
+**Raccoon will not maintain full syntactic and semantic compatibility with Python**.
 Several dynamic elements known of Python are not available in Raccoon.
-For example, Raccoon doesn't have runtime module modification.

-Raccoon is similar to Python in a lot of ways, but being a statically-typed language, it made some trade-offs to ensure predictable performance.
-In this respect, Python code is not always compatible with Raccoon.
 While Raccoon prioritizes a design that benefits static analysis, it still allows Python's level of flexibility where statically determinable.

 ```py
 class Person:
     """
     Class for creating details about a person.
     """

     population = 0

     def __init__(self, name, age, gender="Male"):